harsha4824/Project-Milestone-01/docs/projectManagementPlan.md

 ## 1.2 **Project Organisation**
 The Structure of the project is a hierarchy shown in link below:
 - [Project Structure](https://github.com/chaturkurma/Project-Milestone-01/blob/master/docs/ProjectStructure.md)
- Chart in the above link to depicts the lines of authority,responsibility and communication within the project.
+<br>  Chart in the above link to depicts the lines of authority,responsibility and communication within the project.
 ### 1.2.1 **External Interfaces**
 Users/Stdents are the external who are going to use the Product.
 ### 1.2.2 **Internal Structure**